iZettle/sdk-android/README.md

 -   Italy
 -   Mexico
 -   Spain
--   The Netherlands
+-   Netherlands

-> **Tip:** You can make integrations with the `SDK` for the available regions, no matter where you live.
+You can integrate your Point of Sales (POS) with the `SDK` only for the available markets, no matter where you are located.

+> **Note:** To test your integration with the `SDK`, you need to be located in one of the available markets to sign up for a merchant account and order a card reader.

 ### Generating your Github token
 1. Click on your profile picture in Github